BryanWongCK/OCR-Translator/README.md

 ```
 The output will be in the `dist\` folder.

+## ⚠️ Known Issues
+- Windows screen scale causes inaccurate region drawning

 ## Third-Party Components

 - RapidOCRCSharp (submodule)
   Repository: https://github.com/<repo>
   Purpose: OCR text detection and recognition pipeline

 No explicit license file is present in the upstream repository at time of integration.
-The component is used as-is with unknown licensing status.
+The component is used as-is with unknown licensing status pending author approval.